What is a "Voluntary Scientific Year" (FWJ)?

 - Insight into various study and career opportunities at the university

-- Attendance of an Academic English course
+- Attendance at an Academic English course

-- The payment of social security contributions
+- Social security contributions covered

-Who can apply for an FWJ?
+Who can apply for a FWJ?